rafavzqz/geopdes/geopdes/README.txt

       GeoPDES: a research tool for Isogeometric Analysis of PDEs, Advances in Engineering Software, 42 (2011), pp. 1020-1034 doi:10.1016/j.advengsoft.2011.06.010

+      E.M.
+Garau and R. Vazquez.
+      Algorithms for the implementation of adaptive isogeometric methods using hierarchical splines,
+      IMATI Report Series, 16-08 (2016).

     in any paper where GeoPDEs is used to obtain numerical results.